noaa-pifsc/esd-arp-resources/_pages/about.md

   alt: "pacific islands region survey area image"
   image_caption: "Credit: NOAA Fisheries"
   title: "Survey area"
-  excerpt: "We survey the Pacific Islands Regions inlcuding the Hawaiian Archipelago, the Mariana Archipelago, American Samoa, and Pacific Remote Island Areas.
-We conduct multidisciplinary research and monitoring of shallow-water coral reef ecosystems with some of our datastreams starting as early as 2013.
+  excerpt: "We survey the Pacific Islands Regions inlcuding the <b>Hawaiian Archipelago, the Mariana Archipelago, American Samoa, and Pacific Remote Island Areas</b>, visiting regions on a <b>triennial</b> cycle.
+We conduct multidisciplinary research and monitoring of shallow-water coral reef ecosystems with some of our datastreams starting as early as 2000.
 Projects include: the National Coral Reef Monitoring Program (NCRMP), Land-based sources of polllution (LBSP), and more.
-Because humans are a key part of the ecosystem, the PIFSC science center's research outside of our program includes the social, cultural, and economic aspects of fishery and resource management decisions."
+The PIFSC science center's research outside of our program includes the social, cultural, and economic aspects of fishery and resource management decisions."
   url: "https://www.fisheries.noaa.gov/region/pacific-islands"
   btn_label: "Learn More"
   btn_class: "btn--primary"